oils-for-unix/oils/README.md

       byterun/        # Metacircular bytecode VM in Python gold/           # tests
       byterun/        # Unused bytecode interpreter

+### Native Code

+We have native code to support both the dev build (running under CPython) and the oil-native build (pure C++):

+    Python-2.7.13/    # CPython is the initial basis for the Oil VM native/           # Python extension modules, e.g. libc.c cpp/              # C++ code which complements the mycpp translation

 ### Several Kinds of Tests